Why the X in XM Ammo?

 There are actually many potential reasons for the letter designators on the ammunition, not the least of which is distinguishing between military and civilian ammo.

 This is the case with the Federal-branded XM ammunition, which is specifically for civilian use.
-Like most things involving the military, there are strict rules in place.

 So, in order to mitigate this, ammunition not designated specifically to be used by the United States military gets the addition of the X to it.